 Different types of EMTs

-EMT-Paramedic (commonly referred to as paramedic) is the highest level of EMT certification.
+If you choose to, you can get certified as an EMT-Paramedic (commonly referred to as paramedic) it is the highest level of EMT certification.
 As such, paramedics have more training hours and responsibilities than basic or intermediate EMTs.
 Paramedics have additional duties compared to intermediate EMTs: performing manual defibrillation, administering drugs (orally or intravenously), reading lab results, X-rays and EKGs, and cleaning wounds.

 Responsibilities of Nationally Certified EMT Personnel